Apply for a Maker Faire License

-If you are interested in joining the growing global community of Mini Maker Faires and applying for a license to produce a Mini Maker Faire, please follow these steps:
+If you are interested in joining the growing global community of Maker Faires and applying for a license to produce a Maker Faire, please follow these steps:

-- Generate at least five “pledges” of support from your community from a deliberate range of local makers or maker organizations.
-We’re looking here for endorsements of the applicants, as well as evidence of relationships with makers and their support for a Mini Maker Faire in their community.
-Share this link with potential supporters: www.bit.ly/MiniMakerFaireLetterofSupport
+- Generate three to five “pledges” of support from your community from a deliberate range of local makers or maker organizations.
+We’re looking for endorsements of your strength as an the applicant, as well as evidence of relationships with makers and their support for a Maker Faire in their community.
+Share this link with potential supporters: http://goo.gl/forms/jZ5rd9OSef

-Once your supporting documents (letters & budget) have been submitted, we will schedule a G+ Hangout video conference (preferred) or Skype or phone call with your core team members.
+Once your supporting documents (letters & budget) have been submitted, you can reach out to schedule a Google Hangout video conference (preferred), Skype session, or phone call with your core team members.

-In the meantime, if you are serious about putting on a Mini Maker Faire, please invest the time in coming and experiencing a “big” Maker Faire.
+In the meantime, if you are serious about putting on a Maker Faire, please invest the time in coming and experiencing a “big” Maker Faire or even a smaller regional event.
 We can write and write and write about a Maker Faire, but it’s nothing like attending one yourself!